digital-work-lab/literature-review-seminar/slides/04-tools.md

 # The next steps...

 - Continue to develop the review protocol
-- Schedule meetings to discuss the protocol as needed
+- Schedule a [meeting](https://calendly.com/gerit-wagner/30min) to discuss the protocol as needed

 ---